Academics » Curriculum

 Year | Grades 9, 10, 11; Credit: 1

-This course thoroughly presents the basic concepts of algebra.
-Topics include real numbers, linear equations and inequalities, graphing functions, linear systems, sequences, exponents, polynomials, factoring, quadratic equations, radicals, rational expressions, probability, data analysis, and problem solving.
 Incoming freshmen may test out of this course.
+Thoroughly presents the basic concepts of algebra.
+Topics include real numbers, linear equations and inequalities, graphing functions, linear systems, sequences, exponents, polynomials, factoring, quadratic equations, radicals, rational expressions, probability, data analysis, problem solving.

 Algebra IA ** + (half)